Pedro Pinto (politician): Biography

 He was initially active in the CDS – People's Party before leaving to join Chega in 2019 and became Chega's district secretary in Beja where he was elected as a municipal councilor in 2020 before transferring to Faro.

 For the 2022 Portuguese legislative election, he contested the Faro constituency and was elected to the Assembly of the Republic.
 In the Assembly he has focused on matters related to immigration and the COVID-19 policy.
 He is also president of the Chega parliamentary group.

+According to the magazine Sábado, Pedro Pinto has made several public references to Estado Novo and praised Salazar.